 Dr Hélène Neveu Kringelbach completed her D.Phil. in Social Anthropology at the University of Oxford in 2005.
 She held an ESRC postdoctoral fellowship in 2005-06, followed by a Departmental Lecturership in African Studies in 2006-08.
 From 2008 to 2011, she held a teaching post as the Evans Pritchard Departmental Lecturer in African Anthropology (shared post between the African Studies Centre and the School of Anthropology), in association with St Anne’s College.

-Dr Neveu Kringelbach’s doctoral research focused on dance and social mobility in Dakar, Senegal.
-A monograph building further on this work is currently under review with Berghahn, Oxford.
-An ethnographic and historical study of dance troupes and popular dances in Dakar, the book explores various genres and contexts from women’s dances during neighbourhood events and family ceremonies to ‘contemporary’ choreography, through popular dance videos and neo-traditional musical theatre.
+Dr Neveu Kringelbach’s doctoral research focused on dance, morality politics and social mobility in Dakar, Senegal.
+A monograph building further on this work is forthcoming with Berghahn Books (Nov.
+2013).
+An ethnographic and historical study of dance troupes and popular dances in Dakar, the book explores various genres and social contexts, from women’s dances during neighbourhood events and family ceremonies to ‘contemporary’ choreography, through popular dance videos and neo-traditional performance.
 This reveals the many ways in which young city dwellers use bodily skills to access different social worlds.
-People engage simultaneously with different dance practices which emerge as livelihoods, spaces of individual creativity and festive antidotes to the uncertainty of life in urban Africa.
-The study also keeps an eye out for the emergence of an artistic profession, its problematic status in a predominantly Muslim society, and the insertion of African performers into global artistic circuits.
+People engage simultaneously with different movement practices, and these emerge as strategies for social and spatial mobility, spaces of individual creativity and festive antidotes to the uncertainty of life.
+The study also keeps an eye out for the problematic status of the performing profession in a predominantly Muslim society, and the insertion of African performers into global artistic circuits.

-Dr Neveu Kringelbach’s teaching interests include the Anthropology of Africa; The Anthropology of dance, music, theatre and popular culture; African diasporas; Transnational families; Gender; African photography and film; Beautification of the body in Africa.
+Dr Neveu Kringelbach’s teaching interests include the Anthropology of West Africa; the Anthropology of dance, music, theatre and popular culture; African migration and diasporas; Transnational families; Migration and religion; African photography and film; Contemporary African arts; the Anthropology of the Body.